AdventHealth Wauchula | |

 AdventHealth Wauchula is a non-profit hospital in Wauchula, Florida, United States owned by AdventHealth.
 In 1988, the hospital received national attention after it was revealed that two babies were switched at birth there in 1978.[2]
 [3] In 2019, AdventHealth Wauchula received a bomb threat that forced it to evacuate.[4]
 [5]

 On January 2, 2019, Florida Hospital Wauchula rebranded to AdventHealth Wauchula.[12]
-[13] On November 8, the hospital received a bomb threat at 2:30 p.m., which forced AdventHealth Wauchula to evacuate all patients and employees.
-Local responders responded after the threating call, as well as responders from DeSoto County, Highlands County, Manatee County, Polk County and the Florida Highway Patrol.
-Also the Florida Fish and Wildlife Conservation Commission responded.
-No bomb was found at the hospital.[14]
+[13] On November 8, the hospital received a bomb threat forcing it to evacuate all of its patients and employees.
+First responders from Desoto County, Hardee County, Highlands County, Manatee County, Polk County, Florida Highway Patrol and the Florida Fish and Wildlife Conservation Commission all responded to a 911 call from the hospital.
+But they could not find a bomb in the facility.[14]
 [15] [16]

 The United States government required all hospitals to have their chargemaster on its website, by January 1, 2021.[17]
-In a survey done in 2022, the majority of hospitals in Florida including AdventHealth Wauchula had failed to comply with the new law.[17]
-[18] It was not until early February 2023, that the hospital was in full compliance with the law.[19]
+In a 2022, survey most hospitals in Florida, including AdventHealth Wauchula, were found to have failed to comply with the new law;[17] [18] the hospital came into full compliance with the law in February 2023.[19]

 In early September 1988, Ernest and Regina Twigg of Sebring, Florida, filed a lawsuit against Hardee Memorial Hospital and four of its employees in a United States District Court in Tampa for $100 million.[21]
-[22] [23] They did this after a genetic test was done on Arlena, before she died in August 1988 from a congenital heart defect.
-The genetic test revealed that Arlena was not their biological daughter.[21]
-[23] The Twiggs asked the Federal Bureau of Investigation to investigate Hardee Memorial Hospital, which they did and found that no federal crime had been committed.[21]
+[22] [23] They did this after a genetic test on Arlena, before she died in August 1988 from a congenital heart defect, revealed that she was not their daughter.[21]
+[23] The Twiggs asked the Federal Bureau of Investigation to investigate Hardee Memorial Hospital, which they did, finding that no federal crime had been committed.[21]
 [22] [23]

-In 1989, the Twiggs filed a lawsuit against Robert Mays of Sarasota, Florida to seek custody of Kimberly Mays, after almost a year they agreed to drop their custody lawsuit if a genetic test was done on Kimberly.
+In 1989, the Twiggs filed a lawsuit against Robert Mays of Sarasota, Florida to seek custody of Kimberly Mays; after almost a year they agreed to drop their custody lawsuit if a genetic test was done on Kimberly.
 Originally Robert Mays had refused to submit Kimberly to a genetic test.[24]
-[25] When the genetic test was done on Robert and Kimberly, it was revealed that Kimberly was 99.9 percent the daughter of the Twiggs.
-[23] [24] [25] The genetic test was done by Johns Hopkins University.[23]
-[25]
+[25] When the genetic test was carried out on Robert and Kimberly by Johns Hopkins University, it found that Kimberly was, to 99.9 percent probability, the daughter of the Twiggs.[23]
+[24] [25]

-No criminal probe was planned, since the claim by Patsy Webb was considered a tall tale,[34] during the custody for Kimberly, Webb said in court that she knew nothing of the switch.[33]
+No criminal probe was planned, since the claim by Patsy Webb was considered a tall tale.[34]
+During the custody hearing for Kimberly, Webb said in court that she knew nothing of the switch.[33]

 In March 1994, Kimberly Mays ran away from home and was found later by Sarasota police at the YMCA, she later moved in with the Twiggs.[35]
 [36] [37] In early May 1994, the Twiggs, Robert Mays and Kimberly were back in the courtroom of Circuit Judge Stephen Dakan.
 He overturned his August 1993 decision, granting both the Twiggs and Robert Mays guardianship of Kimberly.[38]
 [39]